INDICATIONS AND USAGE

 - Administration of acetaminophen in doses higher than recommended may result in hepatic injury, including the risk of liver failure and death.
 Do not exceed the maximum recommended daily dose of acetaminophen.
 The maximum recommended daily dose of acetaminophen includes all routes of acetaminophen administration and all acetaminophen-containing products administered, including combination products.
 Dosing errors could result in accidental overdose and death.

-- Use caution when administering acetaminophen in patients with the following conditions: hepatic impairment or active hepatic disease, alcoholism, chronic malnutrition, severe hypovolemia (e.g., due to dehydration or blood loss), or severe renal impairment (creatinine clearance ≤ 30 mL/min).
+- Use caution when administering acetaminophen in patients with the following conditions: hepatic impairment or active hepatic disease, alcoholism, chronic malnutrition, severe hypovolemia, or severe renal impairment (creatinine clearance ≤ 30 mL/min).

 - The antipyretic effects of OFIRMEV may mask fever.

-- Serious adverse reactions may include hepatic injury, serious skin reactions, hypersensitivity, and anaphylaxis.
+- Serious adverse reactions may include hepatic injury, serious skin reactions, allergy, and hypersensitivity.

-- Common adverse reactions in adults include nausea, vomiting, headache, and insomnia.
-Common adverse reactions in pediatric patients include nausea, vomiting, constipation, pruritus, agitation, and atelectasis.
+- The most common adverse reactions in patients treated with OFIRMEV were nausea, vomiting, headache, and insomnia in adult patients and nausea, vomiting, constipation, and pruritus in pediatric patients.

 To report SUSPECTED ADVERSE REACTIONS, contact Mallinckrodt Hospital Products, Inc. at 1-800-778-7898 or the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.